Koredotcom/docs/docs/xo/contactcenter/campaigns/campaign-management/proactive-web-campaigns.md

 ### Stop a Scheduled Campaign

 Click the **Stop** button under actions.
-Stopping a scheduled campaign will end the instance of that campaign; re-running a stopped scheduled campaign creates a new instance and all the contacts will be sent messages again.
+Stopping a scheduled campaign will end the instance of that campaign; re-running a stopped scheduled campaign creates a new instance and all the contacts will dialed again.
 <img src="../images/stop-scheduled-campaign.png" alt="Stop Button" title="Stop Button" style="border: 1px solid gray; zoom:80%;">

 A confirmation message is displayed.
 Click **Stop**.